JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 The request is a plain text document structured in a precise way determined by the communication protocol.

-It’s composed of 3 parts:
+It's composed of 3 parts:

 *   the request line
 *   the request header